davidgsd/AllScan/README.md

 [settings.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/settings.png)

 # Pre-Install Notes
-Ideally you should be using a recent (2021 or later) 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)), and you should have AllMon2 or Supermon properly configured and working.
-AllScan works fine on HamVOIP and pre-2.0 ASL releases but ASL 2.0 is the latest open-source standard and thus will have better support.
+Ideally you should be using a recent (2021 or later) 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)) and you should have AllMon2 or Supermon properly configured and working.
+AllScan works fine on HamVOIP and pre-2.0 ASL releases but ASL 2.0 is the latest open-source standard and should have better support.

 If you have Supermon already working, AllScan will need no additional configuration and will use the favorites.ini file in the supermon directory.
 See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/docs/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.
 Confirm you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
 Supermon is easy to set up and has some nice maintenance/debug features.